 National PTA Standards for Family-School Partnerships

-The Georgia Department of Education has adopted National PTA Standards for Family-School Partnerships as the state’s model in engaging parents, students and the community.
+The Georgia Department of Education has adopted National Parent Teacher Association (PTA) Standards for Family-School Partnerships as the state’s model in engaging parents, students and the community.
 To learn more about these standards, please visit www.pta.org/national_standards.asp.

-The Georgia PIC Network is divided into five regions and there are approximately 900 Parent Involvement Coordinators throughout the state.
-Their focus is to advocate for the parents in their schools, offer a variety of informative workshops, link parents to resources in the community, and assist parents with navigating the school system so their children can obtain the resources required to help them achieve their maximum academic potential.
+There are approximately 900 Parent Involvement Coordinators throughout the state assisting Title I funded school districts and schools to engage parents in their children's academic success.
+Their focus is to offer a variety of informative sessions and meetings, link parents to resources in the community, and assist parents with navigating the school system so their children can obtain the resources required to help them achieve their maximum academic potential.